Known Issues

 userns

 ) feature of the Linux kernel adds another security layer to Linux containers.
-It allows a host machine to run containers outside its user ID (UID) or group ID (GID) namespace.
+It lets a host machine run containers outside its user ID (UID) or group ID (GID) namespace.
 This means that all containers can have a root account (UID 0) in their own namespace, and run processes without receiving root privileges from the host machine.
 When auserns

 is created, the Linux kernel provides a mapping between the container and the host machine.
 For example, if you start a container and run a process with UID 0 inside it (usually root account in the container), the Linux kernel maps the container's UID 0 to a non-privileged UID on the host machine.
-This allows the container to run a process as if it were the root user, while actually being run by the non-root user on the host machine.The error is caused by a
+This lets the container run a process as if it were the root user, while actually being run by the non-root user on the host machine.The error is caused by a

 userns